TickTeam/guide-tt/ticktick_web_app/how_to_set_daily_alert_time.md

 ###What is Daily Alert Time?
-Daily Alert is a daily sum-up, reminding you of all your undone and today’s tasks at a specific time each day.
+Daily Alert is a daily sum-up, reminding you of all your overdue and today’s tasks at a specific time each day.

 <br />

 **-How to set daily alert time?**
 <br />

-1.Click the avatar on top right corner.
+1.Click the avatar in the upper-right hand corner of the screen.

 2.Click “Settings” and then choose “Preferences”.